Danushka Gunathilaka

-Mashtayage Danushka Gunathilaka (born 17 March 1991) is a professional Sri Lankan cricketer who plays as a top-order batter in all forms of the game.
+Mestiyage Don Danishka Gunathilaka, commonly known as Danushka Gunathilaka, (born 17 March 1991) is a professional Sri Lankan cricketer who represented and played for Sri Lanka as a top-order batter in all formats of the game.
 He has also been occasionally sidelined due to disciplinary issues.
-He is currently released on bail in Sydney, Australia, facing four charges of sexual intercourse without consent.

 Biography

 Gunathilaka was born in Panadura and studied at Mahanama College, Colombo.

 Early and domestic career

 Gunathilaka made his cricketing debut in the 2007–08 Inter-Provincial Twenty20 tournament for Sri Lanka Schools, alongside fellow Colts Cricket Club player Kusal Perera.

 Gunathilaka made his List A debut for Colombo Cricket Club against Sinhalese Sports Club in 2009–10, scoring a single run.
 He also played school cricket representing Mahanama College.
 He also played for Sri Lanka national under-19 cricket team at the 2010 Under-19 Cricket World Cup.

 He also played for Sri Lanka national under-19 cricket team at the 2010 Under-19 Cricket World Cup.
 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Dambulla's squad the 2018 SLC T20 League.
 In March 2019, he was named in Dambulla's squad for the 2019 Super Provincial One Day Tournament.